carlamendescms/carlamendescms/README.md

 I love innovation and technology. 👩‍💻❤️‍🔥

 I'm Computer Science Bachelors.
 I have more than 6 years of experience with requirements analysis for software development.

-I want to work as a data scientist.
+I want to work as a ✨Data Scientist✨

 👀 I am very curious.
 In my jobs, I developed reports with SQL scripts in Microsoft SQL Server and Oracle.
 I developed BI dashboards in data visualization tools as Qlik Sense and Power BI.